asjadjawed/pic-gallery-flexbox/README.md

-# pic-gallery-flexbox
+# Picture Gallery

-A basic picture gallery layout using Flexbox.
+A responsive picture gallery with random images from unsplash built using:

+* HTML5
+* CSS - Flexbox
+* Google Fonts
+* Unsplash API